-I am the founder of Ancient and Sacred Trees, with over 50,000 members & rising.
+I am the founder of Ancient & Sacred Trees, with over 50,000 members & rising.
 Its’ ethos is PositiviTree for CommuniTree celebrating peoples ancient and sacred connections with trees.
 AST is an eco-activist, mental health and wellbeing group aiming to rewild humans, campaigning for cultural change, protecting and planting trees.
 The passion members have for the natural world has really inspired me so much and gives me hope for the future of our planet.
-AST is now a Community Interest Company.
+AST is now a not-for-profit Social Business Company.

 I am passionate about ecology, wellbeing and social justice.
-I am a qualified teacher and have a BA Hons and a PGCE in Art, as well as being a therapeutic arts coach, writer, historian, storyteller, blessing giver, sound healer, forest guide and tree temple keeper.
-The happiness and wellbeing of people and the planet have informed my career for nearly thirty years.
+I am a qualified teacher and artist.
+I have a BA Hons in Fine Art, PGCE in art & design/counselling, Counselling Diploma as well as qualified Reiki Master and Sound Healer.
+I’m currently studying part time for my Death and Memory archaeology MA.
+I’m a writer, historian, story teller, blessing giver, forest bathing and land guide and tree temple keeper.
+I am a healer working with plant spirit medicine making tree essences.
+The happiness and wellbeing of people and planet has informed my career for nearly thirty years.

 Unusual achievements include working in my twenties with a drama therapist as 2 Bright Sparks writing, performing and running workshops in mythical stories.
 Creating 15 foot gigants (giant puppets) commissioned by the council for the Manchester Millennium Parade led to a gala event with the prime minister.
 A founder member of Hot Bed Press an open access community arts studio still going strong 25 years later.
 I set up and ran Jack-In-The-Green art studio and ethical gift shop for a number of years before taking it online.

 I once did an all-night vigil on top of Cader Idris mountain in Wales.
 Legend says you either end up dead, mad or a poet.
 I also did a pilgrimage up Croagh Patrick mountain in Ireland.
-I have nearly died twice, once when I was attacked and once in hospital after the birth of my daughter.
+Nature is a wonderful teacher.
+I have nearly died twice, once when I was attacked and once in hospital after giving birth.
 The first death experience in my early twenties led me on a personal journey to enlightenment and shamanism.
 Having grown up in the countryside it was nature that pulled me out of the darkness.
 As a modern culture we are not encouraged to be open about death and this has had serious consequences for both our health and the wellbeing of our planet.
 It is not dying that is the fear but the manner of our passing.
 A good death should bring new life.

-I have a beautiful daughter called Jasmine and we live in Cheshire with my little dog Bella.
+I have a beautiful child called Viktor.
+I live in Cheshire with my little dog Bella.

 Dawn - Director of Communications